uhlibraries-digital/little-white-oak/README.md

 ## postPmArkToArchivesSpace.py

-Posts the PM Ark to a archival objects External Document in [ArchivesSpace](http://archivesspace.org/).
+Posts the PM Ark to a Digital Object that is attached to the archival object in [ArchivesSpace](http://archivesspace.org/).

 The following fields must be given in the metadata.csv file found in the SIP transfer package: